Liston (square)

 Liston is a Venetian word used in various cities of the Veneto region and former possessions of the former Republic of Venice.
-It us used to indicate a part of the city, usually a square or section of a square.
+It is used to indicate a part of the city, usually a square or section of a square.
 The term liston refers to the long marble slabs used for paving the streets.
 The term far el liston means "to walk around the square".

 Several cities in the Veneto have a liston.
 In Venice, it is the name of the walk from St. Mark's Square past the columns of Marco and Todaro.
 In Verona it is the west side of Piazza Bra.
 In Padua it is part of the Prato della Valle.
 In Belluno the liston is in Martyrs' Square (also known as the "Campedel").
 In Rovigo it is the central part of the Piazza Vittorio Emanuele II.
 In Trieste, which has strong ties with Venetian culture, it is called the Corso Italia.
 In the Greek island of Corfu the locals still use the word to indicate the main promenade of Corfu city.

 Venice

 In Venice the Campo Santo Stefano was a grass area for many centuries, apart from the stone liston.
 This was the place where Venetians would stroll and meet, and the term for "take a walk" in the Venetian dialect is still andare al liston.
 Later the term liston was used for the Piazza San Marco, described as "the general rendezvous of the promenaders and ... the fashionable lounge of Venice".

 Writing of 18th century Venice, Giovanni Rossi (1776–1852) describes the liston in the fashionable area near the San Stefano Church.
 During the carnival young nobles strutted there like peacocks wearing tabàro capes and the "most civilized mask", the baùta.
 Although the common people could walk there, according to Rossi, "their education was such that commoners left the nobles their space in liberty."
 Giacomo Favretto depicted El Liston in 1884, showing figures in elegant costumes walking and meeting in the heart of Venice.

 Belluno

-Martyrs' Square (Piazza dei Martiri, also known as Campedel) in Belluno, is called the "living room" of the city.
+Martyrs' Square (Piazza dei Martiri, also known as Campedel) in Belluno is called the "living room" of the city.
 The square is just outside the walls of the old city.
 Some historians claim that shape of the north side of the square was defined by the radius of guns defending the former walls of the city, to the south, which no longer exist.
 The axis of the square is defined by the liston, a long promenade.
 According to tradition, the quaint paved liston was made when the city was under the rule of the Venetian Republic.

-As of 2011 plans to redevelop the square were being considered, retaining the historic liston but removing the road that runs along the southern margin.
+As of 2011, plans to redevelop the square were being considered, retaining the historic liston but removing the road that runs along the southern margin.